tipi-build/docs/1200-downloading-build-results.md

 The choice for the location and the symlinks indirection is based on leveraging default VirtioFS file sync on macOS platform for *docker* containers, while working for Windows and Linux at the same time.

-This choices maximize build speed by using native IO performance without the overhead of containers *overlayfs* while limiting copying from and to containers while it isn't necessary.
+This choice maximizes build speed by using native IO performance without the overhead of docker's *overlayfs* while limiting copying from and to containers whenever possible.

 ## `--host` build
-They are on your `--host` symlinked from the **invariant** build cache location.
+They are on your `--host`, symlinked from the **invariant** build cache location.
   * `cmake-re`: In the folder pointed by `-B <build-folder>`
-  * `tipi` : In `build/<toolchain-name`
+  * `tipi` : In `build/<toolchain-name>`

 ## `--remote` build
 Starting with `tipi` and `cmake-re` `v0.0.51` you can download build results directly onto your machine without downloading the full build directory.